SimonDarksideJ/SimonDarksideJ.github.io/_posts/2013-04-22-windows-server-2012-roundupthe-returnpart-1.markdown

 * * *

 # Time for a rest

-Time as always eludes me so I must off, will put up part 2 when I get another free moment, for now I leave you with one parting gift:
+Time as always eludes me so I must off, will put up part 2 when I get another free moment, for now I leave you with one partying gift:

 [![image](/assets/img/wordpress/2013/04/image17.png "image")](/assets/img/wordpress/2013/04/image18.png)